learn-co-curriculum/hs-oo-keeping-it-real/README.md

 + Go read a book.

-<a href='https://learn.co/lessons/hs-oo-keeping-it-real' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-oo-keeping-it-real' title='Keepin' It Real'>Keepin' It Real</a> on Learn.co and start learning to code for free.</p>